 Barings may face conflicts in allocating investment opportunities between the Company and affiliated investment vehicles that have overlapping investment objectives with ours, including BCIC and BPCC.
 In addition, the Company may not be made aware of and/or be given the opportunity to participate in certain investments made by investment funds which are managed by advisers affiliated with Barings and do not participate in the co-investment program described in the Exemptive Relief.
 In situations where co-investment with other affiliated funds or accounts is not permitted or appropriate, Barings will need to decide which account will proceed with the investment in accordance with its allocation policies and procedures.
-Although Barings will endeavor to allocate investment opportunities in a fair and equitable manner in accordance with its allocation policies and procedures, it is possible that, in the future, the Company may not be given the opportunity to participate in investment funds managed by Barings or an investment manager affiliated with Barings if such investment is prohibited by the Exemptive Relief or the 1940 Act.
-These restrictions, and similar restrictions that limit the Company's ability to transact business with its officers or directors or their affiliates, including funds managed by Barings, may limit the scope of investment or directors or their affiliates, including funds managed by Barings, may limit the scope of investment or directors or their affiliates.
+Although Barings will endeavor to allocate investment opportunities in a fair and equitable manner in accordance with its allocation policies and procedures, it is possible that, in the future, the Company may not be given the opportunity to participate in investments made by investment funds managed by Barings or an investment manager affiliated with Barings if such investment is prohibited by the Exemptive Relief or the 1940 Act.
+These restrictions, and similar restrictions that limit the Company's ability to transact business with its officers or directors or their affiliates, including funds managed by Barings, may limit the scope of investment opportunities that would otherwise be available to the Company.
+Advisory Agreement